bghira/SimpleTuner/README.md

 > ⚠️ **Warning**: The scripts in this repository have the potential to damage your training data.
 Always maintain backups before proceeding.

 **SimpleTuner** is a repository dedicated to a set of experimental scripts designed for training optimization.
 The project is geared towards simplicity, with a focus on making the code easy to read and understand.
-This codebase serves as a shared academic exercise, and contributions to its improvement are welcome.
+This codebase serves as a shared academic exercise, and contributions are welcome.

 - Multi-GPU training
 - Aspect bucketing "just works"; fill a folder of images and let it rip